 Number portability regulations allow consumers to keep their phone numbers when moving.
 A 212 (Manhattan) area code may belong to someone now living in Los Angeles, and a 305 (Miami) area code may belong to someone who moved to Chicago.
 The area code provides presumptive but not definitive time zone information.

 For mobile numbers, area code-based time zone determination is increasingly unreliable.
-Industry estimates suggest 15-25% of mobile numbers have area codes that do not match the consumer’s current residence.
+Pew Research data indicates approximately 10% of U.S. adults have mobile numbers with area codes that do not match their current state of residence, with rates reaching 40% at the metro level in urban areas.

 Determining Recipient Time Zone